-I Went Blonde Once, But Am I Ready To Go Blonde Again?
+I Went Blonde Once, But Am I Ready to Go Blonde Again?

 From Greek times through the Renaissance and into the 20th century, blondness has always been charged.
 Homer’s depiction of Aphrodite rising from the sea naked but for her long golden tresses was later reimagined in Botticelli’s The Birth of Venus.

 By the third century A.D., Christians had decided that Venus was evil.
 In the Middle Ages, a blonde Eve is portrayed as a beautiful but dangerous temptress, while Virgin Mary’s blondness symbolizes holiness, virtue and purity.
 Not coincidentally, Queen Elizabeth’s blondness symbolized virginity.
-For the prudes in Victorian England, blondness was terrifying and irresistibly seductive.
+For the prudes in Victorian England, blondness was terrifyingly seductive.

-Later came the Nazi Germany’s adulation of a blond-haired, blue-eyed Aryan race.
+Later came Nazi Germany’s adulation of a blond-haired, blue-eyed Aryan race.
 Still later came Hollywood’s sexual ideal in Marilyn Monroe, Jayne Mansfield, and Brigitte Bardot.
 Alfred Hitchcock turned blondes into victims.
-In the 1950s, blondness was also associated with dutiful housewives.
 The 1980s introduced power blondes like Margaret Thatcher, pure-of-heart blondes like Princess Diana.
 Now we have Fox News’ blonde talking heads and Ivanka Trump.

-Why this continued obsession with blondeness?
+Why this continued obsession with blondness?

 “Blonde hair always catches a man’s eye and people’s attention in general,” said renowned celebrity hairstylist Oscar Blondi, whose clients include Kelly Ripa, Naomi Watts, Sienna Miller, and Katherine Heigl.